Back to California

 Plain English Breakdown

-The official source material does not provide specific details on penalties for non-compliance or consequences if a ZIP Code is no longer considered undermarketed.
+The official source does not provide information on what happens if a ZIP Code is no longer considered undermarketed or how public suggestions will be used in determining distressed areas.

 Catastrophe Modeling for Distressed Areas